Unman, Wittering and Zigo: Adaptations

-The play was adapted for television as an episode of BBC 2's Theatre 625 series and broadcast in June 1965.
-It was the BBC's Italia Prize entry that year.
-It featured a number of young actors who gained a higher profile including Hywel Bennett and Dennis Waterman.
+The play was adapted for television as an episode of BBC 2's Theatre 625 series, broadcast in June 1965.
+It was the BBC's Prix Italia entry that year.
+It featured a number of young actors including Hywel Bennett and Dennis Waterman.

-In 1967, the stage premiere was produced at Manchester Grammar School, directed by Brian Derbyshire and Brian Phythian, with Patrick Miller as John Ebony.
+In 1967, the stage premiere was produced at Manchester Grammar School, directed by Brian Derbyshire and Brian Phythian, with Patrick Miller as John Ebony, and Christopher Webber as Bungabine.

-The play is part of the curriculum for GCSE and Standard Grade English coursework in the United Kingdom and is frequently performed in public schools.
-Cooper himself attended Lancing College in Sussex from 1932 to 1936.

 A feature film version, directed by John Mackenzie, was released in 1971 with a screenplay by Simon Raven which stayed true to the basic plot, but added sexual scenes and changed Ebony's wife's name from Nadia to Sylvia.
-The 1971 film featured actors including David Hemmings and a young Michael Kitchen, and is also currently used for educational purposes in the UK.
+The 1971 film featured actors including David Hemmings and Michael Kitchen.

-In February 1990, a Wirral Grammar School for Boys Drama Society production, directed by Simon Carter, performed the play over 3 nights.
-The cast included Stephen Hughes as John Ebony, Kevin McDonnell as Cary Farthingale and Sonia Hardy as Nadia Ebony.

-A reference to the play is made in the British TV series Little Britain, in which a schoolmaster finishes the morning roll call with "Unman, Wittering and Zigo absent", while Alan Bennett credits Giles Cooper and the play's influence in his creation of The History Boys.

-Commercial release

-The radio play was released in 2016 by Bournemouth University's Centre for Media History in a four CD set with three other Cooper radio plays, Mathray Beacon (1956), The Disagreeable Oyster (1957), and Under the Loofah Tree (1958).